Mjolnir-Software/dynoscale_ruby/README.md

 ## Non-Rails Rack Based Apps

-In addition to the above steps, you will need to `require 'dynoscale_agent/middleware'` and add the `DynoscaleAgent::Middleware` before the `Rack::Runtime` in your application.
+In addition to the above steps, you will need to `require 'dynoscale_ruby/middleware'` and add the `DynoscaleRuby::Middleware` before the `Rack::Runtime` in your application.

 ## Data Shared with Dynoscale